Muscle cramps; useful advice on how to get rid of them.

 Nutrition and muscle cramps

-On the other hand, certain cramps may indicated that you are nutritionally deficient.
+On the other hand, certain cramps may indicate that you are nutritionally deficient.

 Check out this helpful advice regarding leg cramps